-My current research is focused in the use of Next Generation Sequencing (NGS) technologies to characterize and optimize artificially engineered T-cell receptors (TCRs) and antibodies to develop new and more effective cancer therapies.
+My current research is mainly focused in the use of Next Generation Sequencing (NGS) technologies to characterize and optimize artificially engineered T-cell receptors (TCRs), chimeric antigen receptors (CARs) and single-chain variable fragment (scFv) antibodies to develop novel and more effective cancer therapies.

 My academic background started with the completion of three Master’s degrees in Chemistry, Biochemistry and Bioinformatics.
 I carried out the Bioinformatics Master project in Crystax Pharmaceuticals (now Oryzon Genomics) designing and implementing a QSAR annotated compounds library for virtual screening purposes (year 2006, under the supervision of Dr. Xavier Barril and Dr. Modesto Orozco).

 In 2009, few months before my Ph.D. defense, I started as a postdoctoral fellow at the Computational Biology laboratory (EEAD-CSIC, Zaragoza, Spain).
-Under the supervision of the Dr. Bruno Contreras, I worked for a European project seeking to discover novel regulatory motifs and transcription factors in plants using structural and genomic knowledge.
+Under the supervision of the Dr. Bruno Contreras, I worked for an European project in the discovery of novel regulatory motifs and transcription factors in plants using structural and genomic bioinformatic approaches.

-In 2013 I moved to Poland for an internship at the laboratory of Structural Biology (Prof. Janusz M. Bujnicki, AMU Poznan, Poland) working on a statistical knowledge-based potential for protein-protein docking.
-Next years I worked as part-time teacher and post-doc researcher at the Evolutionary Biology Group (Prof. Jacek Radwan, AMU Poznan, Poland) studying the variability of the major histocompatibility complex (MHC) and T-cell receptor (TCR) genes in non-model species.
+In 2013 I moved to Poland for an internship at the laboratory of Structural Biology (Prof. Janusz M. Bujnicki, Poland) working on a statistical knowledge-based potential for protein-protein docking.
+Following years I was a part-time teacher and post-doc researcher at the Evolutionary Biology Group (Prof. Jacek Radwan, AMU Poznan) studying the evolution and variability of the major histocompatibility complex (MHC) and the T-cell receptor (TCR) genes in non-model species.

-My short scientific career is characterized by a continual moving among different areas and techniques, from asymmetric organic chemistry synthesis, protein isolation and gene cloning, to the bioinformatics analysis of interactions between DNA-protein structures or big data from high-throughput DNA sequencing.
+My short scientific career is characterized by a continual moving among different areas and techniques.
+Starting my research career in the field of asymmetric organic chemistry synthesis, following molecular biology: protein isolation and gene cloning.
+To finish into the bioinformatics field: analysis of interactions between DNA-protein structures or big data from high-throughput DNA sequencing.

-My latest scientific adventure, and maybe the riskiest, has been to coordinate and edit the most complete book about Bioinformatics in the Spanish language, “Bioinformática con Ñ” (preliminary version available in pdf).
+My craziest scientific adventure was to coordinate and edit the most complete book about Bioinformatics in the Spanish language, “Bioinformática con Ñ” (online version available in pdf).